hehePoSCBu/Game/README.md

 # Game

-This is a game.It use OpenGL Graphics API.It is a shoot game.
+This is a Application.It use OpenGL Graphics API.